 Current, former or future surface or underground mining activities represent a risk to existing property and future land development.
 The United Kingdom has been extensively mined, predominantly for coal, but also for other minerals including limestone, sandstone, salt, chalk and metals.
 Mining hazards e.g. subsidence, combustion and contamination, are quickly assessed at desk study stage, particularly using data from regional and ‘site specific’ geological maps and mining databases.

-Our experienced geologists and mining engineers regularly carry out Coal Mining Risk Assessments to the standards required by The Coal Authority, to support planning applications in areas potentially affected by coal mining.
+Our experienced geologists and mining engineers regularly carry out historic Coal Mining Risk Assessments to the standards required by The Coal Authority, to support planning applications in areas potentially affected by historic coal mining.